Our breakthrough study sheds light on the role gender plays in financial advisor-client relationships.

 When it comes to serving women, the industry has come a long way, and at Merrill, we’re dedicated to pushing it even further.
 It's more important than ever that we continue to listen and look for ways to support women investors, especially as the coronavirus pandemic has had a disproportionate effect on women, causing many to have to rethink their goals and priorities.

-We recently commissioned a breakthrough study that examined the financial services industry at large, utilizing cutting-edge technology to understand how gender affects the way financial advisors and investors interact.
+We commissioned a breakthrough study that examined the financial services industry at large, utilizing cutting-edge technology to understand how gender affects the way financial advisors and investors interact.
 Here, we’re highlighting some of the most enlightening results that have strengthened our resolve to address gender miscues—unconscious behaviors caused by gender-related stereotypes—in wealth management.

 For the full study results, download our white paper, Seeing the Unseen: The Role Gender Plays in Wealth Management